Exploring Different Types of Liquidity Events

 Presented By: Wells Fargo

-Once you’ve decided it’s time to sell the company, activities move into high gear — including determining what your life will look like after the liquidity event.
-Join a group of entrepreneurs and experts as they explore the sell-side, the importance of maximizing — and preserving — wealth from the sale, and what, if anything, has changed in this new business reality.
+If you are asking yourself whether it is time to sell, raise capital, create liquidity or grow your company, activities quickly move into high gear — including determining what your life and the company will look like after the liquidity event.
+Join a group of entrepreneurs and experts as they explore the sell-side versus growth options, the importance of maximizing — and preserving — wealth from the liquidity event, and what, if anything, has changed in this new business reality.

 Michigan Market Executive